25 Sights in A Coruña, Spain (with Map and Images)

 The Teatro Colón is a scenic performance centre located in the gardens of Méndez Núñez, centre of the city of A Coruña.
 The Teatro Colón is owned by the Provincial Council of A Coruña and managed by Novacaixagalicia since its reopening in 2006.

-The Emilia Pardo Bazán House Museum is a museum house located in the family home of the countess in A Coruña.
-Today it shares dependencies with the Royal Galician Academy, on which it depends, and has been bequeathed by its heiresses.
+The Casa Museum of Emilia Pardo Bazán is a museum house located in the family home of the Countess in A Coruña.
+Today he shares dependencies with the Royal Galician Academy, on which he depends, and has been bequeathed by his heirs.

 Aquarium Finisterrae is an aquarium located in A Coruña, Galicia, Spain.
 It is an interactive centre of the sciences of marine biology, oceanography.
 It advocates wildlife preservation, particularly the sea ecosystem and sea life.